 With 40% remote employees admit to transferring files between work and personal computers.
 It sure can be tempting or even cost effective to use your personal computer for work- but that’s one of the biggest mistakes you can make that can risk you and your company tremendously!
 Why do you ask?
 Well personal devices often lack the tools already set in business networks like strong antivirus softwares, customized firewalls, and automatic online backup tools.
 Without these the risk of malware finding on your personal computer and leaking of work and personal data is extremely high.

 Do Invest In A Separate Device For Work/Personal Use or Implement Other Security Practices

 If you are unable to have two separate devices for personal and work use, there are other security measures you can take.
-VPN, Firewalls and a good antivirus software can be your saviours in protecting and blocking unknown malware.
+VPN for Mac, Firewalls and a good antivirus software can be your saviours in protecting and blocking unknown malware.

 Avoid using personal accounts on Facebook/Instagram for communicating or sharing information with your clients or co-workers.
 Applications like Slack can allow for file sharing to be easier and also safer with business information being stored at one place.
 Fun fact: Having one official platform is also proven to be better to provide for team collaboration.

 It is not uncommon for emails to contain sensitive information, but make it a point to encrypt the data attached to an email to prevent an unintended recipient from having access or misutilisation of that information.
 Install applications that ensure protection and avoid tampering of your email content, some popular ones are Preveil, Private-Mail, ProtonMail & many more.
 Also, make sure your device has all stored data encrypted to protect in the unfortunate event of a theft.

 Email being responsible for 92% of malware threats with 90% of data breaches from phishing and 1.5 million new phishing sites created every month, it’s essential to ignore emails that do not come from trusted sources.